Installing Solr¶

 clientType="CLOUD"

-Start Liferay if it’s not running already.
-If this is the first time starting after installing the Solr connector LPKG, follow the instructions in the log to restart Liferay again.
+2. Start Liferay.
+If this is the first time starting after installing the Solr connector LPKG, follow the instructions in the log to restart Liferay.

 System Settings Entry: Solr 8